-4: Small hood - local control only 4: Large hood or large air mass in motion Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
+4: Small hood - local control only

+Simple theory shows that air velocity falls rapidly with distance away from the opening of a simple extraction pipe.
 Velocity generally decreases with the square of distance from the extraction point (in simple cases).
 Therefore the air speed at the extraction point should be adjusted, accordingly, after reference to distance from the contaminating source.
 The air velocity at the extraction fan, for example, should be a minimum of 1-2 m/s (200-400 f/min.) for extraction of solvents generated in a tank 2 meters distant from the extraction point.
 Other mechanical considerations, producing performance deficits within the extraction apparatus, make it essential that theoretical air velocities are multiplied by factors of 10 or more when extraction systems are installed or used.

+Individual protection measures, such as personal protective equipment

+Version No: 4.2

-Individual protection measures, such as personal protective equipment No special equipment for minor exposure i.e. when handling small quantities OTHERWISE Safety glasses with side shields.
-Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+No special equipment for minor exposure i.e. when handling small quantities OTHERWISE:

+- Safety glasses with side shields. - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
-This should include a review of Eye and face protection lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
+This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection Wear general protective gloves, eg. light weight rubber gloves.
-Body protection See Other protection below No special equipment needed when handling small quantities.
-OTHERWISE: Other protection Overalls.
-Barrier cream.
-Eyewash unit.
+ICDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent]